-An exciting component of the MA in Geography and a highlight of a number of our modules is the opportunity to engage with local, national and international experts.
-The MA in Geography recognises the importance of theoretical insights, concepts, geographical imaginations and ways of knowing by scholars, practitioners, artists, and community leaders, and we have established partnerships and collaborations with partners actively involved in public engagement practices.
-Geography collaborations with organisations and practitioners benefit MA students in a number of ways.
+The MA in Spatial Justice recognises the importance of theoretical insights, concepts, geographical imaginations and ways of knowing by scholars, practitioners, artists, and community leaders, and we have established partnerships and collaborations with partners actively involved in public engagement practices advancing the field of spatial justice.
+Geography collaborations with organisations and practitioners benefit our students in a number of ways.
 Students may work on a research project with a partner, learn about recent projects through a guest lecture, or, as part of a module, visit practitioners and professionals in situ to learn more about their work.
 Our partners are experts who offer spatially relevant knowledges, creative practices, and grounded expertise from which scholars, professionals and citizens can learn in order to create better places, communities, cities, towns and environments.
-This approach has been recognised in 2020 by the Irish University Association and Campus Engage by selecting our GY619 Public Engagement and Spatial Justice module as a national case study for those seeking to earn a digital badge in 'Community Based Teaching and Learning'.